julienvollering/DSMdepth/ms/ms.md

 ### Peat depth class

-We prepared one categorical predictor -- peat depth class -- from a historical national map dataset called *DMK* [@ahlstromAR5Klassifikasjonssystem2019].
+We prepared one categorical predictor -- peat depth class -- from the national map dataset called *DMK* [@ahlstromAR5Klassifikasjonssystem2019].
-The DMK peat depth classes are: < 1 m (*shallow*), > 1 m (*deep*), and *unknown*.
+The DMK dataset is derived from the same historical surveys as the AR5 dataset, and peat depth classes are: < 1 m (*shallow*), > 1 m (*deep*), and *unknown*.
-Mappers generally assigned peat depth classes to polygons of at least 0.5 ha, although delineating polygons down to 0.2 ha was allowed if peat depth showed a "particularly marked difference" [@bjordalMarkslagsklassifikasjonOkonomiskKartverk2007].
+Surveyors generally assigned peat depth classes to polygons of at least 0.5 ha, although delineating polygons down to 0.2 ha was allowed if peat depth showed a "particularly marked difference" [@bjordalMarkslagsklassifikasjonOkonomiskKartverk2007].
 We rasterized the peat depth class attribute to our 10 m grid.

 ## Predictive models of peat depth